LanHikari22/lan-exp-scripts/README.md

 <br>

 > NOTE
-> This repository is archived.
-Please check out the [deltachives](https://github.com/deltachives) organization instead.
+> This repository is for works that don't make it to the [deltachives](https://github.com/deltachives) organization instead.
 >

 - [What is this?](#what-is-this)